Deltares/UGrid/README.md

 # UGrid

 Deltares library for reading/writing UGrid geometrical entities.
-These UGrid entities contained in this library are: Network1d, Mesh1d, Mesh2d and Contacts.
+The UGrid entities available in this library are: Network1d, Mesh1d, Mesh2d and Contacts.
-The library also offers APIs to get data variables and the attributes names/values of topological entites.
+The library also offers APIs for:
+- Getting simulation results defined on specific entity locations (data variables).
+- Getting the topological entites attributes names and values, to facilitate the use of UGrid with Python xarray.

 ## Build